wesley-petit/game-production-pipeline/README.md

 :warning: For the moment, this guide has only been tested on Helix Products versions 2024.1.

+In these guide, we install all our services on one server due to lack of resources, but our documentation offers instructions for installing and connecting services in a game development pipeline, without imposing a specific infrastructure setup.
+Users have the freedom to deploy services on one machine or across multiple servers, enabling them to customize their infrastructure according to their preferences and requirements.

 To date, we have tested and operated our pipeline on :

 - OS : Debian 11